Tummy Tuck Surgery (Abdominoplasty)

 The tummy tuck operation

-At Liverpool Cosmetic Clinic, we offer the tummy tuck operation, which involves the removal of fat and loose skin to the abdomen wall between the pubic area and the navel, aiming to produce a smoother and flatter abdomen.
+At Liverpool Cosmetic Clinic, we offer the abdominoplasty, or tummy tuck operation, which involves the removal of fat and loose skin to the abdomen wall between the pubic area and the navel, aiming to produce a smoother and flatter abdomen.
 The umbilicus is left in place whilst the skin is drawn down to the level of the pubis, leaving a scar around the umbilicus.
 The scar is normally of a long and curved appearance across the lower part of the abdominal wall and some liposuction may be performed, to obtain a more desirable surgical outcome.
 There are several different types of Tummy Tuck procedures leaving scarring which will be discussed with you during your consultation.
 Your surgeon will aim to conceal the scars to be as inconspicuous as possible, located around the navel and pubic hairline area, where it may be possible to cover with a swimsuit.
 After approximately 6 weeks, any scars should thicken and become reddened fading over a period of 6-12 months.

 Further benefits, risks and your expectations will be discussed and explained during your consultation with a fully registered Consultant Plastic Surgeon.